lrsvgl/lv_formmailer/Readme.rst

 Configuration

 * set up your fields in the Fluid template /Resources/Forms/Show.html
-* you give 3 arrays to the controller:
+* there are 3 arrays provided to the controller:
-* $form (the basic form), use keynames as you like (this may change in the future)
+* $form (the basic form), use keynames as you like (this may be changed in the future)
 * $articles (for some order stuff, this is not necessary - used for inqueries), don´t change key names
 * $total (if articles have prices, this is not necessary - used for inqueries), don´t change key names